 There are many ways to construct a high school Earth Science class.
-These DIG Texas blueprints provide a year-long roadmap, a pathway for educators to follow as they teach a one-year high school Earth Science course (approximately 30 weeks).
-Educators may use each one as is, or mix and match different units to create blueprints tailored for their own course.
-Educators may also use the blueprints as the inspiration to create their own blueprints.
+These DIG Texas blueprints provide a year-long roadmap or a pathway for educators to follow as they teach a one-year high school Earth Science course (approximately 30 weeks).
+We invite teachers to use each one as is, or assemble a about nine different units to create a blueprint that is tailored for their own course.
+Teachers may use the blueprints as the inspiration to create their own blueprints.

 Blueprints organize units in a coherent framework for teachers to follow as they teach.
 Each unit has links to pre-existing, carefully reviewed learning experiences and other educational resources.
-Selected resources constitute a manageable number of resources for students to use over a three-week time frame and packaged in a way that facilitates their use.
+Selected resources constitute a manageable number of resources for students to use over a three-week time frame and are packaged in a way that facilitates their use.
 Learning experiences included in the units have links to background preparatory materials, additional hands-on resources, teaching tips, and, in some cases, cross-curricular connections.
 For example, a learning experience on the formation of our universe may have links to myths and legends about its origin and evolution.
-In addition to the learning experiences, the units contain visualizations. animations/ or videos and a list of suggested readings/podcasts or tutorials.
+In addition to the learning experiences, the units contain visualizations, animations or videos and a list of suggested readings, podcasts or tutorials.
 These are intended to provide the context for the learning experiences.

 The learning experiences in each unit were purposefully chosen to align with the Next Generation Science Standards (NGSS) Earth Science Performance Expectations (PEs).
 The PEs require that "... students operate at the intersection of practice, content and connection" (NGSS Lead States, 2013).
 Therefore, the PEs integrate specific Science and Engineering Practices (practice), Disciplinary Core Ideas (content) and Cross Cutting Concepts (connection).
 In order for students to achieve a particular PE, they need to engage in several different Science and Engineering Practices (SEPs) to develop their understanding of a Disciplinary Core Idea (DCI).
 PEs provide guidance to teachers on what students should be able to do at the end of instruction for each blueprint unit.
 They are not designed to describe what students are doing during instruction and how teachers should teach the material.

-NGSS Lead States, 2013, Next Generation Science Standards, For States, By States, Washington DC: The National Academies Press, p.
-Xvii.
+NGSS Lead States, 2013, Next Generation Science Standards, For States, By States, Washington DC: The National Academies Press.

-Blueprints provide curriculum and resources for students' use
+Blueprint units provide curriculum and resources for use with students

-- Educators must develop their own individual plan for how they will teach a blueprint.
+- Educators must develop their own individual plan for how they will teach a selected blueprint.

-- Educators should supply their own PowerPoint presentations, deliver lectures and assign ancillary work (readings, etc.) to their students in order to set the stage for effective use of the learning experiences.
+- Educators should supply their own PowerPoint/Prezi presentations, deliver lectures and assign ancillary work (readings, etc.) to their students in order to set the stage for effective use of the learning experiences.